paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 79

-**Texto original:**
-A company is planning to use an Amazon DynamoDB table for data storage.
-The company is concerned about cost optimization.
-The table will not be used on most mornings.
-In the evenings, the read and write traffic will often be unpredictable.
-When traffic spikes occur, they will happen very quickly.

-**Tradução:**
 Uma empresa planeja usar uma tabela DynamoDB para armazenamento de dados.
 A empresa está preocupada com a otimização de custos.
 A tabela não será usada na maioria das manhãs, mas o tráfego de leitura e escrita será imprevisível durante as noites.
 Quando ocorrerem picos de tráfego, eles acontecerão muito rapidamente.

 **Resposta correta:**